wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    5. The receiver decrypts the symmetric key and uses the symmetric key to decrypt the message.
    <br /><br />

-Implementation of Confusion is the process of changing a key value during each round of encryption.
+<strong>Implementation of Confusion</strong> is the process of changing a key value during each round of encryption.
    * 3DES-EEE3 encrypts each block of data three times, each time with a different key.
    * 3DES-EDE3 encrypts each block of data with the first key, decrypts each block with the second key, and encrypts each block with the third key.
    * 3DES-EDE2 encrypts each block of data with the first key, decrypts each block with the second key, and then encrypts each block with the first key.